yupgup/jonitrythall.com/_pages/about.md

 featured_image: /images/social.jpg
 ---

 Joni Trythall here, nice to (virtually) meet you.
 I’m busy launching friendly and impactful marketing sites for startups and developers.
-I’ve worked remotely for nearly a decade and am currently based at the top-top of Delaware.
+I’ve worked remotely for nearly a decade and am currently based at the tip-top of Delaware.

 I spend most of my days communicating with the best clients, [raising monarch butterflies](https://twitter.com/JoniTrythall/status/1291075100570202112) and a human child, and failing to keep [10-foot-tall sunflowers](https://twitter.com/JoniTrythall/status/1286776528651649025) upright.